derrickeckardt/image-mapping-including-using-ransac/readme.md

 In order to do the clustering, I used k-means clustering, as suggested in the assignment prompt.
 To be honest, I was entirely crazy about it, because even though my centroids could change, I never saw them adjust more than a couple of runs, and what those initial centroids were impacted the results significantly.
 The biggest issue I had was that results tended to clump together.
 If I was grading this, I would recommend running each program several times in order to average out the clustering results for a ballpark accuracy.

 ## Results
-Most surprising to me, is that I seemed to get results around 80%.
+Most surprising to me, is that I seemed to get results around 77-85%.
 Which seemed really high to me.
 However, the way we are measuring, tends to favor true negatives.
 If images end up more or less evenly distributed across the different clusters, you will get about 80% of them correct.
 That's just a function of the fact that an image can only have 8 to 9 true positives, while it can have about 80 true negatives.
 If it is in a  group of only about 10 to 15, that's only 14 fewer True Positives.
 So, if we don't get a huge clump in one cluster, then the accuracy will be in the ballpark of 80 percent.
-For example, if we randonly placed the 93 images into a 10 groups, that would end up with a decent accuracy.
+For example, if we randonly placed the 93 images into a 10 groups, that would end up with a decent accuracy, and each image was in a group with none of colleagues, we still get ~75 TN for each.

 ## Recommendations for Improving Part 1